-HOW TO DETERMINE THE ACTIVE INGREDIENT CONTENT IN A DRUG WITH POTENTIOMETRIC TITRATION?
+HOW TO DETERMINE THE ACTIVE INGREDIENT CONTENT IN A DRUG BY POTENTIOMETRIC TITRATION

 This method is largely used in drug control.

-- In this sheet is addressed the potentiometric titration of lidocaine hydrochloride, an organic base halogenated salt.
-This titration is also called Billon method.
+- The assay discussed here is the potentiometric titration of lidocaine hydrochloride, which is a halogenated salt of an organic base.
+This assay is also known as the Billon method.

-- This titration method has the advantage of being specific of the organic part, as it is the protonated base BH+ (that is to say the conjugated acid) that is tittered.
-The experiment takes place in ethanol, as most of the protonated bases are acid enough in that solvent to be tittered by sodium hydroxide.
+- This titration method has the advantage of being specific to the organic part, as it is the protonated base BH+ (i.e. the conjugated acid) that is being titrated.
+This is done in ethanol because, in this solvent, most of the protonated bases are acids strong enough to be determined by sodium hydroxide.
 Potentiometric detection reveals the equivalence point.
-The volume of sodium hydroxide enables the calculation of the BH+ titer, and thereby that of the corresponding base.
+The volume of sodium hydroxide is used to calculate the titration in BH+ and therefore in the corresponding base.